The need for modifying procedures to accommodate patients with AD

 - Because AD patients are easily distracted and confused, the quieter and simpler the environment, the better.
 Patients do best in one-on-one conversational situations, and many AD patients cannot converse with several people in the room.

 - Speak simply and stay on one topic at a time.
-Do not assume that patients can follow rapid conversation.
+Do not assume that patients can follow rapid conversational transitions.
 If the listener has a problem with a particular word or phrase, find a different way of saying it rather than repeating the original word over and over again.

 - When initiating a conversation, begin by introducing the topic to be discussed.
 Move in an unhurried manner and use body language that conveys understanding and empathy.

 - Learn the limits of a person’s attention span and do not exceed it.
 Short, quiet rest periods between speaking efforts will be welcomed by the patient.
-Phrase sentences in the present tense, as these are more easily understood.12
+Phrase sentences in the present tense, as these are more easily understood by the patient.12

 The author thanks Barbara LaCoppola for her assistance with preparation of this manuscript.